Thomas Avinger: Music

 Avinger was comfortable with his career in technology while also composing music when possible, saying "I think I have the best of both worlds.
 I have the satisfaction of a corporate career that I enjoy and the pleasure of composing music and hearing it performed.
 One doesn't have to choose between the arts and business today."

 Like the better-known Charles Ives, he was not a full-time musician or composer, yet he completed at least 50 musical works, including a one-act opera, a ballet suite, orchestral works with chorus, and various smaller works for chorus, piano, chamber ensembles, and art songs.
 His musical style has been compared to Shostakovich's for its "lofty, inspiring melodies and startling romantic passages".

-During his lifetime, his works were performed at Baylor University, Eastern Illinois University the Moores School of Music, by the Dallas Symphony Orchestra for a Composers Conference moderated by Darius Milhaud, and many churches and smaller venues in Texas.
+During his lifetime, his works were performed by the Dallas Symphony Orchestra for a composers conference moderated by Darius Milhaud and at Baylor University, Eastern Illinois University, the Moores School of Music, and many churches and smaller venues in Texas.

-As a performing musician, Avinger conducted and sang in numerous choirs, as was the assistant conductor of the Houston Symphony Chorale.
+As a performing musician, Avinger conducted and sang in numerous choirs and was the assistant conductor of the Houston Symphony Chorale.